Accommodation in the Netherlands

 The best way to get a feeling for the market is by looking at websites like Funda (English and Dutch), Jaap (only in Dutch).
 Although these websites can give you a start, it is difficult for foreigners to understand the Dutch market and regulations.
 Seeking advice is recommended.

-Living in the Zeeuws-Vlaanderen part of Zeeland is special by its unique location between the Westerschelde and Flanders.
-Although the charms of the water and the Southern neighbours are always noticeable, in daily life everything just runs its course, only it is all a little less hectic in this area.
-There are no traffic jams, there is less crime and the people do care for each other.
+Living in the Zeeuws-Vlaanderen part of Zeeland is special because of its unique location between the Westerschelde and Flanders.
+In daily life everything just runs its course, but in this life is a little less hectic.
+There are no traffic jams, less crime and the people do care for each other.
+See also Onbegrensd Zeeuwsvlaanderen

 Renting a House